 Recently we have expanded our shop to increase the range of goods sold and we now have our own café serving hot drinks and snacks to visitors and villagers alike.

 Shop Fresh Seasonal Produce from the Local Community

 We love West Sussex so, wherever possible, we aim to support the local economy.
 We stock many product ranges from Sussex and our main regular deliveries of dairy products and meat are both locally sourced.
 Village enterprise is also in evidence in our store - fresh free-range eggs come from just over a mile away; if you are lucky you may find fresh cakes made by residents of the village and surplus garden produce in season.
-Health and the environment are concerns close to our hearts so we stock several organic ranges as well as one or two gluten-free products.
+Health and the environment are concerns close to our hearts so we stock several organic ranges as well as vegan and gluten-free products.

 While "local" and "organic" are important to us, as the single grocery store in the village we aim to cater for all customers, by stocking as wide a range of products as space permits.
 We are always open to suggestions from customers as to how we can improve our services.

 We look forward to seeing you in our shop!

 Right at the heart of the new South Downs National Park, Graffham Campsite must surely rank among the most idyllic sites in the country!

 Here you can benefit from the facilities assured by the Camping and Caravanning Club whilst pitching your tent or parking your caravan in natural woodlands which back onto National Trust land at Lavington Common & Plantation.
 Wake up to the sound of the birds in your own private pitch surrounded by trees; wander through the bluebells in the campsite and surrounds.
 Visitors to Graffham return again and again - and some of us who live in Graffham have been been known to camp there too!